bhamail/picapsule/src/site/markdown/supplies.md

   3. 32GB microSD card w/ SD adapter

      ![Pi2](images/supplies/SDCard-20-231-577-Z01.jpg)

+     These nifty new [Raspberry Pi SD Cards](https://www.raspberrypi.com/products/sd-cards/) look intriguing to me.
+     I ordered mine.
+We'll see how they work out.

   4. A big 'ole USB hard drive.
 This could be a spinning disk or an SSD.
 I decided the extra cost of an SSD would be worthwhile because the SDD will be faster and use less electricity over its lifetime.
 The really important word